Full Moon on

 Moon after ascending node

-2 days after ascending node on 13 November 2005 at 02:02 in ♈ Aries.
-The Moon is located north of the ecliptic over the following 11 days, until the lunar orbit crosses from North to South in descending node on 27 November 2005 at 07:13 in ♎ Libra.
+2 days after ascending node on 13 November 2005 at 02:02 in ♈ Aries the Moon is positioned north of the ecliptic over the following 11 days until the lunar crosses the ecliptic again from North to South in descending node on 27 November 2005 at 07:13 in ♎ Libra.

 Moon before northern standstill

-9 days since the previous standstill on 5 November 2005 at 22:03 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.529°, the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠28.471° at the point of next northern standstill on 18 November 2005 at 23:39 in ♊ Gemini.
+9 days since the last southern standstill on 5 November 2005 at 22:03 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.529° the lunar orbit is extending northward over the next 3 days to face maximum declination of ∠28.471° at the point of next northern standstill on 18 November 2005 at 23:39 in ♊ Gemini.

 Sun-Earth-Moon syzygy